-I walk into the Clínica de Salud and feel the growing pains, and situational uneasiness of being an immigrant.
+I walk into the Clínica de Salud and feel the growing pains of being an immigrant.
 I am clearly the only ‘gringa’ in there and I can feel all of the curious eyes upon me, like being center stage with a big spotlight on.

 “Why in the world would a middle-aged, blonde, American woman in her Gap jeans be seeking medical attention here at the community health center?”
 I can almost hear the group collectively ask.
-Why would I, a woman from the land of the “free and the brave”, opportunity, Ken & Barbie and Baywatch, immigrate to Mexico and access their nationalized health care?
+Why would I, a woman from the land of the free and the brave, opportunity, Ken & Barbie and Baywatch dolls and Target Express lines, immigrate to Mexico and access their nationalized health care?

-Prior to our move to Mexico, I retired from San Diego City Schools and with that disappeared the health insurance that had previously insured our whole family for years.
+When I retired from teaching, the health insurance that had previously insured our whole family was gone.
 Via my husband’s fire department retirement, we do have a monthly allotment that we can submit approved claims to for reimbursement.
-But for a family of four, the amount does not always cover the times when our medical needs surpass the allotted monies….like right now.
+But for a family of four, the amount does not always cover the times when our medical needs surpass the allotted monies…like right now.

 I respectfully and casually look around and see mothers with babies in arm, five-member families in line to assist their ailing grandparent, a mosaic of people from the working class of this Mexican community.
 I stand out like a light bulb.